shawnrhoads/executable-book-template/_sources/getting-started.md

 ### Hosting your Jupyter Book

 Once you have added, modified, or deleted any necessary files for your project, then you can publish it via GitHub Pages!
 To do this, go to your repository Settings > Pages, then make sure your "GitHub Pages site is currently being built from the `gh-pages` branch" and save.

-Your Jupyter Book should be built using
+## Other tips and tricks

+- Please visit the [Jupyter Book](https://jupyterbook.org) for more ways to customize your Jupyter Book!
+- [Here](https://jupyterbook.org/interactive/interactive.html) is some information regarding interactive data visualizations.
+- This template uses the [Insipid Sphinx Theme](https://github.com/mgeier/insipid-sphinx-theme), but other themes can be found [here](https://sphinx-themes.org/).
+The [Sphinx Book Theme](https://sphinx-book-theme.readthedocs.io/en/latest/) is the default.
+- Gain inspiration from other Jupyter Books [here](https://executablebooks.org/en/latest/gallery.html)!